isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The <strong><a href="https://www.linkedin.com/company/fmp-community/?originalSubdomain=sg" rel="noopener noreferrer nofollow" target="_blank"><u>Friends of Marine Park (FMP)</u></a></strong> community
+<p>The <strong><a href="https://www.linkedin.com/company/fmp-community/?originalSubdomain=sg" rel="noopener noreferrer nofollow" target="_blank">Friends of Marine Park (FMP)</a></strong> community
 is a dynamic network of stakeholders from civil society, business, academia and public service.
-The network encourages community members to collaborate for the long-term survival of life in our seas.
-It is built on trusting relationships that enable resource users to get involved in the planning, development, and management of the Sisters’ Islands Marine Park.
-We also facilitates activities that are mutually beneficial to the community and to the success of the nation’s first marine park.
-Visit our booth to find out more!</p>
+Explore the incredible marine biodiversity of Singapore and learn about ongoing conservation efforts by the marine community with Friends of Marine Park.
+Through engaging activities, we showcase how individuals and organizations are working together to protect our oceans.</p>
 </td>
 </tr>
 <tr>